 The workers died after being exposed to methyl mercaptan, a raw material used to manufacture an insecticide.
 Workers did not realize they were releasing the deadly gas that had built up in piping and a storage tank as they drained waste gas from other piping at the unit.

 The piping the workers opened that released the poisonous gas was intended to release nitrogen vapor.
 DuPont had already investigated that system as part of its five-year review and considered it in compliance with industry standards, the board said.
+It was not standard procedure for workers to wear breathing protection when draining this piping, but if they had, they would probably still be alive, said Dan Tillema, the safety board's lead investigator.

 The safety board previously said inspectors found the plant had a faulty ventilation system but that even if ventilation fans had been working, the building's design may not have protected workers from the gas being released.

-The interim report also said detectors at the plant that warn of methyl mercaptan releases "provided essentially no value to DuPont personnel or to the public" and that employees had become so accustomed to the odor of methyl mercaptan that they didn't recognize it presented a hazard.
+The interim report also said detectors at the plant that warn of methyl mercaptan releases "provided essentially no value to DuPont personnel or to the public" and employees had become so accustomed to the odor of methyl mercaptan that they didn't recognize it presented a hazard.

 Earlier this year, the Department of Labor's Occupational Safety and Health Administration criticized safety procedures at the plant and said the deaths were preventable.
 OSHA has fined DuPont $372,000 for various safety violations and placed the company on its severe violator enforcement program.